 Random Sampling

-The percentage of plots measured to be non-compliance to the total number of plots collected will be used to determine if acceptable quality levels have been met in the item.
+To determine the frequency of any observed deficiencies, any defect observed on a plot is totaled and is divided by the number of plots sampled, and then multiplied by the plot factor of 8.
+The quotient is multiplied by a factor of 100 to obtain the percent deficient.

+[De / (number of plots * 8)]*100

+For example, 4 missed cut trees were observed in a unit that had 11 plots.
+This results in a total deficiency of 4 which when divided by 88 (the number of plots multiplied by the plot factor) and multiplied by 100 results in a deficiency of 4.5%.

+[4 / (11 * 8)] * 100 = 4.5%

+This subitem would meet standards because the percentage of deficiency does not exceed 5%.
 Items that meet the minimum required performance standards will be measured as successful and will be accepted.
 Items that fail to meet the minimum required performance standards will be measured as unsuccessful and will not be accepted.

 Items that are not accepted can be reworked and reinspected in instances where the deficiency is correctable.
 In instances where items cannot be reworked (for example crop trees or reserve trees have been irreversibly cut) a 2% disincentive will be subtracted from the total value of the item.
 Disincentives are summative by performance requirement measures.
 For example, a 2% disincentive in three performance requirement measures would result in a 6% deduction from the value of the item.

 If the contractor’s performance on an item falls below the 80% threshold for performance measures, the work must be reworked.
 If the contractor’s performance on an item falls above the 80% threshold for performance measures but below the 95% threshold, the contractor may elect to rework the item until the performance measure is acceptable or opt to accept payment for the item with a 2% disincentive subtracted from the total value of the item for each performance measure which falls below the 95% threshold.